stemmlerjs/the-software-essentialist/README.md

-# The Software Essentialist (Course Projects Repo)
+# The Software Essentialist (Official Course Repo)

 > The official course repo for [The Software Essentialist](https://essentialist.dev/) course students.

 ## What is this

-This is the repo that we'll use to work on assignments throughout the program.
+This is the course repo which houses all of the assignment start/end checkpoints, labs & exercises we'll use in the program.

 ## How to get started?
 - Install Git
 - Install Node v16 or higher on your machine
 - Git clone or fork this repo

-## How to work effectively

-- When working on a module, cd directly into that module and open up your Visual Studio Code (or respective editor) to show only that module so that you get code completion.
-- [Use the Red-Green-Refactor Commit process](https://ardalis.com/rgrc-is-the-new-red-green-refactor-for-test-first-development/) to track your work and provide for the ability for you to revert back and try new designs

-## After completing an assignment (how to improve)
+## After completing an assignment or exercise (how to improve)

 ### 1. Watch the demonstration modules